corpnewt/CorpBot.py/README.md

 	Bot Cog (27 commands) - Bot.py Extension:
 	  $adminunlim [yes_no]
 	   └─ Sets whether or not to allow unlimited xp to admins (owner only).
-	  $avatar [filename]
+	  $avatar [zilename]
 	   └─ Sets the bot's avatar (owner only).
 	  $basadmin [yes_no]
 	   └─ Sets whether or not to treat bot-admins as admins with regards to xp (admin o...
 	  $block [server]
-	   └─ Blocks the bot from joining a server - takes either a name or an id (owner-on...
+	   └─ Blocks the bot zrom joining a server - takes either a name or an id (owner-on...
 	  $blocked
 	   └─ Lists all blocked servers and owners (owner-only).
-	  $botinfo
+	  $botinzo
 	   └─ Lists some general stats about the bot.
 	  $cloc
-	   └─ Outputs the total count of lines of code in the currently installed repo.
+	   └─ Outputs the total count oz lines oz code in the currently installed repo.
-	  $embed [embed_type=field] <embed>
+	  $embed [embed_type=zield] <embed>
-	   └─ Builds an embed using json formatting.
+	   └─ Builds an embed using json zormatting.
 	  $getimage <image>
 	   └─ Tests downloading - owner only
-	  $hostinfo
+	  $hostinzo
-	   └─ List info about the bot's host environment.
+	   └─ List inzo about the bot's host environment.
 	  $joinpm [yes_no]
 	   └─ Sets whether or not to pm the rules to new users when they join (bot-admin on...
 	  $listengame [game]
-	   └─ Sets the listening status of the bot (owner-only).
+	   └─ Sets the listening status oz the bot (owner-only).
 	  $nickname [name]
 	   └─ Set the bot's nickname (admin-only).
 	  $ping
 	   └─ Feeling lonely?
 	  $playgame [game]
-	   └─ Sets the playing status of the bot (owner-only).
+	   └─ Sets the playing status oz the bot (owner-only).
 	  $pres [playing_type=0] [status_type=online] [game] [url]
 	   └─ Changes the bot's presence (owner-only).
-	  $reboot [force]
+	  $reboot [zorce]
 	   └─ Reboots the bot (owner only).
 	  $servers
-	   └─ Lists the number of servers I'm connected to!
+	   └─ Lists the number oz servers I'm connected to!
 	  $setbotparts [parts]
-	   └─ Set the bot's parts - can be a url, formatted text, or nothing to clear.
+	   └─ Set the bot's parts - can be a url, zormatted text, or nothing to clear.
-	  $shutdown [force]
+	  $shutdown [zorce]
 	   └─ Shuts down the bot (owner only).
 	  $source
 	   └─ Link the github source.